Cell Culture Pump with Gas Control

 Pressure-driven flow control, such as the cell culture pump, provides better long-term stability than other types of flow generators.
 It also gives the possibility of choosing the best flow profile for your application: you can decide to have a pulsatile flow, stop-go, intermittent, stable, and continuous to more accurately replicate the ideal conditions of your experiment while peristaltic and syringe pumps are limited to pulsatile flows which are inherent to their mechanical nature.

-pressure driven flow control
+Graph pressure driven syringe pump flow rate

 Customize your pack